FiRM

 What is DBR?

-DBR is a Borrowing Rights token.
-Holding it in your wallet gives you the right to borrow the DOLA stablecoin in FiRM.
+DBR, or DOLA Borrowing Right, is a borrowing right token.
+Holding it in your wallet gives you the right to borrow one DOLA stablecoin in FiRM for one year.
+Or, for example, the right to borrow 12 DOLA in FiRM for one month.

 What is DOLA?